Skip to main content

 Hydropower is fueled by water, so it's a clean, renewable energy source that won't pollute the air like fossil fuels.

 NID is a leader among northern California water agencies in the production of clean, renewable hydropower.
-Operating seven hydropower plants, it generates enough electricity to supply the District's own energy needs plus that of about 60,000 homes.
+Operating eight hydropower plants, it generates enough electricity to supply the District's own energy needs plus that of about 66,000 homes.

 The District has power sales agreements that market NID's electricity to the Pacific Gas & Electric Company and the Northern California Power Agency.
 NID’s Hydropower operations are a huge win for customers.
 In addition to contributing millions in revenues from power sales to offset water rates for the customer, Hydro also covers all of the costs of upper division water storage, conveyance, delivery, maintenance, and operations from the headwaters of the Middle and South Yuba Rivers, Bear River, Canyon Creek, and Deer Creek watersheds through the District’s mid-elevation storage reservoirs of Scotts Flat, Rollins and Combie.